rinhugs/D2-Game-Mechanics/style-guide-wip.md

 * extends the duration == extends buff timer
 * improves damage ==  “give a [x multiplier or y percent] buff to [y]”

-## Nouns, Verbs, Adjectives To Use
+## Nouns to use when writing descriptions
 * Kills
 * Damage Falloff
 * Accuracy Cone